adminion/friends-of-friends/README.md

 [![NPM](https://nodei.co/npm-dl/friends-of-friends.png?months=6)](https://nodei.co/npm/friends-of-friends/)

 ### How does it work?
-friends-of-friends defines a `friendships` collection that is used to store 1-to-1 friendships with pending/accepted status between users and provides a mongoose-plugin to add functionality to your existing user model to allow sending/getting/accepting/denying friendship requests as well as querying for friends/non-friends/pending-friends/friends-of-friends using mongoose's rich [Model.find()](http://mongoosejs.com/docs/api.html#model_Model.find) syntax.
+friends-of-friends defines a `friendships` collection that is used to store 1-to-1 friendships with pending/accepted status between users.
+It also provides a mongoose plugin to add functionality to your existing user model providing support to send/get/accept/deny friendship requests as well as query for friends/non-friends/pending-friends/friends-of-friends using mongoose's rich [Model.find()](http://mongoosejs.com/docs/api.html#model_Model.find) syntax.

 ### Do I need to modify my user schema to use friends-of-friends?
-friends-of-friends currently depends on the `_id` field to be an [`ObjectId`](http://mongoosejs.com/docs/api.html#types_objectid_ObjectId) to track who is friends with who, but is otherwise unopinionated and leaves all design decisions up to you.
+friends-of-friends currently (in the future, this will be configurable) depends on the `_id` field to be an [`ObjectId`](http://mongoosejs.com/docs/api.html#types_objectid_ObjectId) to track who is friends with who, but is otherwise unopinionated and leaves all design decisions up to you.
 So long as you have not implemented fields/properties with the same name as any of the static/instance methods provided by the plugin, all functionality should work out-of-box.

 ## Contributing
 I will happily accept contributions of bug-fixes and new features, but we'll need to discuss breaking changes.
 If you make valuable contributions, I'll make you a collaborator :)